ethyca/fides/clients/admin-ui/README.md

 1. Run `nox -s api` in top-level `fides` directory
 2. In a new shell, `cd` into `clients/admin-ui`, install via `npm install`, then run `npm run dev`.

-   - Alternatively, can just run `nox -s admin_ui` to do both the install and run steps.
+   - Alternatively, can run `nox -s admin_ui` to do both the install and run steps.

 3. Navigate to `http://localhost:3000/`.